codedre/airgame/README.md

 # ![airgame logo](http://i.imgur.com/fbtINQe.jpg)

 Airgame is a free, open-source, super simple website platform for political campaigns.
-It installs like any other WordPress theme, but comes preloaded with tons of powerful baked-in features designed around the specific use case of political fundraising, communication, and organizing.
+It installs like any other WordPress theme, but comes preloaded with tons of powerful baked-in features designed around the specific use case of online political fundraising, communication, and organizing.
 And it's wrapped in cutting-edge design and beautiful open-source fonts and assets.

 ![airgame screenshot](http://i.imgur.com/zktrdib.png)

 ##License

+####The Basics

+Airgame has [a GPLv3 license](https://github.com/mpopv/airgame/blob/master/LICENSE), which means that it can be freely used, modified, and redistributed, as long as it's re-released under a similar license.
+[Read the terms of the license](https://github.com/mpopv/airgame/blob/master/LICENSE) for more details.

+####The Fine Print

 Copyright (C) 2016 Matt Popovich mattpopovich@outlook.com